CLNEulalia/Sql-Intro/readme.md

 ## Objectives

-By the end of this, developers should be able to:
+By the end of this lecture, developers should be able to:

 - Contrast relational and non-relational databases
 - Create, set up, and seed a PostgreSQL database.